csps-efpc/regkg-rcreg/README.md

 ## Schema information

-Information about the RDF schema used can be found in (the schema reference)[SCHEMA.md].
+Information about the RDF schema used can be found in [the schema reference](SCHEMA.md).